 Coeducational boarding is a unique experience offered to our Senior students, starting in Year 10.
-By learning, growing and living together, students form bonds that will often last a lifetime.
+By learning, living and studying together in a small community setting, students establish lifelong friendships.

 Families can consider keeping their children closer to home until the end of Year 9 and then elect to enter boarding from the start of Year 10.
 Barker offers a number of programs that aim to support the boarders to find their role as citizens of the world.
 The programs have a focus on the development of life skills, personal resilience, mental fitness and encouraging students to develop their individual strengths.